Joomla project supported by everest poker review.

 The present epidemic seems urgently to claim the attention of modern medical science, and also perhaps of the societies for psychical research.
 For, as we have seen, the mania, now apparently in an incipient stage, is gaining ground fron year to year.
 It has not yet spread to any of the adjacent towns and villages; but I am credibly informed that analogous phenomena have recently occurred in the small island of Marmora and at Baloukli, a suburb of Constantinople.
 Some competent investigators should visit Yenishehr when the next outbreak is due, say in the first week of May, 1912.

-Thursday the 25th.
+Saturday the 23rd.
 Design by JoomlaTemplateMaker.